 - Give fake answers for security questions, and store them in your password manager.

-- If you do decide to use Windows, you should look for one of the many tools available to harden it.
-Note that even with these tools, Windows is still a security nightmare and should not be used.
+- Absolutely do not ever use Windows.
+Linux is a great alternative, seriously recommended.
+If you do decide to use Windows (don't!), you should look for one of the many tools available to harden it.
+Note that even with these tools, Windows is still a privacy and security nightmare, and should absolutely not be used for anything important.

 - Avoid proprietary software when possible (open source rules!)